 - (1) A person (the relevant person) ceases to be a person's CMP if - (a) the relevant person dies; or - (b) the relevant person ceases to be able to carry out the functions of a CMP by reason of loss of mental or physical capacity; or - (c) the relevant person ceases to be an authorised medical practitioner in relation to the person; or - (d) the person's PMP is - - (i) a member of the family of the relevant person; or - (ii) employed by, contracted directly or indirectly by, or working under the supervision of, the relevant person; or - (iii) a person who is the employer of, has a direct or indirect contract with, or is a supervisor of, the relevant person; or - (e) the relevant person notifies the Commission under subsection (2); or s.
-108 Part 16 - PMPs, CMPs and AHPs Generally (f) the voluntary assisted dying process ends in relation to the person under section 51 and the relevant person has complied with section 50(1); or (g) the voluntary assisted dying process ends in relation to the person under section 103(3); or (h) the person in relation to whom the person is a CMP dies; or (i) the relevant person is notified by the PMP under section 16(4)(c) or section 16(6)(b) that the person no longer wishes to access voluntary assisted dying.
-(2) A person's CMP may, at any time before the CMP makes a determination under section 47 in relation to the person, notify, in writing - (a) the person's PMP, if any; and (b) the Commission - that the medical practitioner is to cease to be the person's CMP.
-(3) A person's PMP may, in writing, advise a medical practitioner who is the person's CMP that the medical practitioner has ceased to be the person's CMP in relation to the person.
-(4) A person's PMP must not advise a medical practitioner under subsection (3) that the medical practitioner has ceased to be the person's CMP unless the person's CMP has not made a determination under section 47 in relation to a person within the later of the following periods:
+108 art 16 - PMPs, CMPs and AHPs Generally (f) the voluntary assisted dying pr in relation to the person under and the relevant person has with section 50(1); or section 51 (g) the voluntary assisted dying pr in relation to the perso section 103(3); or (h) the person in relation to whom is a CMP dies; or the person (i) the relevant person is notified PMP under section 16(4) section 16(6)(b) that the person wishes to access voluntary dying.
+4)(c) or n no longer (2) A person's CMP may, at any time CMP makes a determination under se relation to the person, notify, in writing ction 47 in (a) the person's PMP, if any; and (b) the Commission - that the medical practitioner is to ceas person's CMP. e to be the (3) A person's PMP may, in writing, medical practitioner who is the pers that the medical practitioner has cease person's CMP in relation to the person on's CMP d to be the (4) A person's PMP must not advise practitioner under subsection (3) that the practitioner has ceased to be the pers he medical unless the person's CMP has not made a determination under section 47 in relation to a person within the later of the following periods: